 My science/technology-related thoughts, sometimes controversial, sometimes can be based on limited knowledge base, logic can be non-perfect as well.
 I develop my vision in iterations.
 Don't take this blog as an attempt to convince anybody in anything.

-Each post in this blog reflects my level of understanding of Plate Tectonics at the time the post was written; so, some posts may not necessarily be correct now.
+Each post in this blog reflects my level of understanding of Tectonics of the Earth at the time the post was written; so, some posts may not necessarily be correct now.

-Each post in this blog reflects my level of understanding of Plate Tectonics at the time the post was written; so, some posts may not necessarily be correct now.
+Each post in this blog reflects my level of understanding of Tectonics of the Earth at the time the post was written; so, some posts may not necessarily be correct now.

 Blog Archive